SANDAG/ABM/src/asim/configs/README_configs.md

 * Does the 'DTW' logsum calculation need to be 'WTD' if the trip is inbound?
   - Do we need to change the tvpb settings to make this happen?
 * Utility calculations with `parkingArea` commented out -- no `parkingArea` variable and didn't see corresponding expression in trip mode choice uec.
+* `coef_bikeTime` in the coefficients temlate is not being used.
+Is there an expression missing?
+Commented it out for now.
 ---
 Write Trip Matrices
 * Modified to be consistent with new tour and trip modes and time period definitions